opencadc/doi/rafts/README.md

-# (under construction) folder for the RAFTS (Research Announcements for the Solar System) UI
+# RAFTS (Research Announcements for the Solar System) UI